andrewhilario/servicify_web/README.md

 ```
 10. You can now run the server.

+### How to install Git for Windows 10

+click here(https://www.youtube.com/watch?v=4xqVv2lTo40) to watch.

 ## Usage
 *If you've already completed the steps above, you may run the server with:*
 ```python